How to snake a drain? Sometimes you need a quick fix to your slow-moving drain. Or maybe pouring boiling water down the drain doesn’t work anymore?

 2. How to Snake a Shower Drain

-Soap residues materials like hair in the bathtub may be the root cause of that blockage and before you call a plumber here are some few tips on how to do the unblocking yourself using a snake.
+Soap residues materials like hair in the bathtub may be the root cause of that blockage, and before you call a plumber, here are some tips on how to do the unblocking yourself using a snake.

 - Assemble all the required tools for the unblocking.
 You’ll need a snake drain, a screwdriver, hand gloves, and towels/rags.

-- Using a screwdriver remove the cover of the shower drain to access the drain.
-After accessing the drain, place the end of the snake into the drain and drop it until you feel some resistance.
+- Using a screwdriver, remove the cover of the shower drain to access the drain.
+After accessing the drain, place the snake’s end into the drain and drop it until you feel some resistance.

-In case of any increased resistance, that means you might have hit a bend in the pipe, that could also mean that the snake has caught more clogs, pull it back for a few centimeters then return it back as you turn it into the clockwise direction.
+In case of any increased resistance, that means you might have hit a bend in the pipe; that could also mean that the snake has caught more clogs; pull it back for a few centimeters, then return it as you turn it in the clockwise direction.

-Once the snake is fully retrieved you can use your hands to remove the materials from the drain hooked on the snake, better still you can use a towel/rag so as to avoid any harm on the hands and dispose of the unclogged materials in the bucket.
+Once the snake is fully retrieved, you can use your hands to remove the materials from the drain hooked on the snake; better still, you can use a towel/rag to avoid any harm on the hands and dispose of the unclogged materials in the bucket.

 Related: How the drain cleaners work.